 It’s so easy to get lost in the unhappy haze created by the long and painful journey to election 2016.
-There is all the unnecessary drama created by the Electoral Commission’s disqualification of some candidates from the presidential race and its refusal to yield to good reason and common sense.
+There is all the unnecessary drama created by the Electoral Commission’s disqualification of some candidates from the presidential race and its refusal to yield to right reason and common sense.
 Then there is the back and forth between the opposition New Patriotic Party and the governing National Democratic Congress(NDC) over the state of the economy.
-Its so bloody exhausting and impossible not to tune out when one can.
+It’s so bloody exhausting and impossible not to tune out when one can.
 I had emotionally checked out until I heard Samira Bawumia speak at the NPP’s manifesto launch earlier in October.

 The woman was electrifying.
 She was a delight to watch.
 It was evident from the rapturous cheers that the crowd loved her.
 All along I believed that her husband was the best thing to have happened to the NPP in a long while.
-Dr. Mahamadu Bawumia has transformed from the timid man we met in 2008 into a confident, charismatic and witty politician.
+Dr Mahamadu Bawumia has transformed from the timid man we met in 2008 into a confident, charismatic and witty politician.
 His jabs always get President John Mahama and his people in tears.
 It has been amazing watching him evolve to influence the NPP and make economics so simple that his lectures on the state of the economy are now a must-attend, must-read and must-hear.

-Thus to make it seem like political parties care for women’s views and presence, they have created the Women’s Organisers position but the men wield the real power.
+Thus to make it seem like political parties care for women’s views and presence, they have created the Women’s Organisers position, but the men wield the real power.
 Women do not address press conferences or events.
 They often say the prayers and introduce important men at events, or give the vote of thanks.
 At the opening of offices for Members of Parliament, the MP for Savelugu, Hajia Mary Boforo said the closing prayer after all the men including the President and the Speaker of the House had spoken.
-Women politicians do not speak on public policy or in important national conversations.
+Women politicians do not speak on public policy or in critical national conversations.
 Wives of presidents and presidential candidates usually smile and avoid politics.

 She was not just skilled at moving the crowd, she made sense too.
-Her critique of President Mahama and his governmernt was on point.
+Her critique of President Mahama and his government was on point.
 So were her descriptions of her husband’s boss.
 Everything about her performance on that stage shows that the Bawumias are definitely assets to the NPP.
 Both Bawumia and his wife are giving the NPP campaign the boost it desperately needs.
-Indeed, choosing Dr. Bawumia may be one of the best things Nana Akufo-Addo has done for the NPP.
+Indeed, choosing Dr Bawumia may be one of the best things Nana Akufo-Addo has done for the NPP.

-She is just what NPP needs to keep the campaign exciting – a woman who is well-liked, gives the best punch lines and unafraid to speak up.
+She is just what NPP needs to keep the campaign exciting – a woman who is well-liked gives the best punch lines and unafraid to speak up.